-But the most powerful Holocaust monument — I think in all of Europe — is the concentration camp at Auschwitz, an hour's drive from Kraków.
+But the most powerful Holocaust memorial — I think in all of Europe — is the concentration camp here at Auschwitz, an hour's drive from Kraków.

-The bricks are worn smooth by inmates who sat here to catch a little warmth.
-I can't imagine how cold they must have been — here in the bitter Polish winter...wet, hungry and dressed in rags.
+The bricks are worn smooth by countless inmates who sat here to catch a little warmth in the middle of a bitter Polish winter.
+I can't imagine how cold they must have been…wet, hungry, and dressed in rags.

 The camp monument represents gravestones and the chimney of a crematorium.
 Plaques — in each of the languages spoken by camp victims — explain the purpose of this memorial.

-Driving through the countryside back to Kraków refreshes travelers with a look at today's peaceful, rural Poland.
-Few visitors take time to see the countryside.
+Driving through the countryside back to Kraków refreshes travelers with a look at today's peaceful rural Poland.
+Few travelers take time to see the countryside.
 Stop the car…get out…enjoy an intimate look at Poland's welcoming country life.

-After descending 200 feet below the surface, you follow your guide on a mile long downhill stroll getting a memorable peek at life in the mine.
-It's vast: nine levels, 1000 feet deep, over a hundred miles of tunnels.
-For century's generations of Wieliczka miners spent their daylight hours underground, rarely seeing the sun.
+After descending 200 feet below the surface, you follow your guide on a mile-long downhill stroll, getting a memorable peek at life in the mine.
+It's vast: nine levels…1000 feet deep…over a hundred miles of tunnels.
+For centuries, generations of Wieliczka miners spent their daylight hours underground, rarely seeing the sun.

 The mine's enormous underground church, carved in the early 20th century, is still used for Mass.
-Everything here, including the altar and grand chandelier is hewn from this underworld of salt.
+Everything here, including the ornate altar and the grand chandelier, is hewn from this underworld of salt.